Information theory for dimensionality reduction in dynamical systems: The optimal encoder in terms of the transfer operator

-To develop intuition for information in a dynamical system and the information bottleneck encoder, we turn to a simple system which describes a Brownian particle trapped in a confining double-well potential.
-This might represent, for example, a molecule with a single degree of freedom that transitions between two metastable configurations \cite{chu2007}.
-In the overdamped limit the state of the particle is completely determined by its position $X_t\in \mathbb{R}$, with dynamics given by the Langevin equation
+To develop intuition for information in a dynamical system, we turn to the simple example of a Brownian particle in a double-well potential.
+This may represent, for example, a molecule with a single degree of freedom that transitions between two metastable configurations \cite{chu2007}.
+In the overdamped limit, the state of the particle is completely determined by its position $X_t\in \mathbb{R}$, with dynamics given by the Langevin equation

 Here, $\eta_t$ is unit-variance white noise, $\sigma$ controls its strength, and $\mu$ controls the shape of the potential $V(x)$.